luapower/website/www/md/luapower-git.md

 > __Tip:__ Add mgit to your PATH so you can type `mgit` instead of `./mgit`.
 You won't have to clone luapower into the multigit directory either.
+On Linux and OSX you can do that with: `sudo ln -s /path/to/mgit/mgit /usr/local/bin/`

 ## Managing packages